rdmenezes/visual-rbm/tutorials/mnist-classifier/README.txt

-This script assumes that the VisualRBM Tools are in a directory your %PATH% variable.
+This script assumes that the VisualRBM Tools are in a directory listed in your global
+%PATH% variable.
 We also assume that the folowing MNIST data files are located in the same directory as the schedule files and the run.bat file:

 	mnist-train-images.idx
 	mnist-train-labels.idx